anshulchahar/SonneAI/SECURITY.md

 Instead, please report them by emailing us at (email to be added).

 Include the following information (as much as you can provide):
-- Description of the vulnerability/vulnerabilities
+- Description of the vulnerability
 - Steps to reproduce the issue
 - Affected versions
 - Any potential impacts of the vulnerability